Dairy – bad for animals and the planet

 For more information, click here.

 The figures above reflect only the average per cow, some cows may produce significantly more (up to 50 litres a day).
-Either way it equates to six to ten times more than a cow would naturally produce to feed her calf (4-6 litres) and this takes a toll on her body.
-It’s the reason why dairy cows always look so skeletal – most of their energy goes into milk production – and are exhausted by the age of five or six.
+Either way, it equates to six to ten times more than a cow would naturally produce to feed her calf (4-6 litres) and this takes a toll on her body.
+It’s the reason why dairy cows always look so skeletal – most of their energy goes into milk production – and they are physically wrecked by the age of five or six.
+Dairy cows can live for over 20 years, but they are killed at this young age when their productivity falls.

 When a cow is suffering from mastitis (a painful bacterial infection of the udder), her body produces large numbers of white blood cells which fight the infection in the udder.
-Many of these cells together with dead cells from the inner lining of the udder then pass out in her milk and the greater the infection the higher the number of these ‘somatic’ cells (which is a sophisticated name for pus) in the milk.
-An increased number of somatic cells indicates infection so whilst a certain level of somatic cells is considered normal, higher levels mean there’s an inflammation and the udder is shedding more cells than usual – white blood cells, dead cells and bacteria, in other words, the components of what we know as pus when it’s contained in an abscess.
+Many of these cells, together with dead cells from the inner lining of the udder, then pass out in her milk.
+The greater the infection, the higher the number of these ‘somatic’ cells (which is another name for pus) in the milk.
+An increased number of somatic cells indicates infection, so whilst a certain level of somatic cells is considered normal, higher levels mean there’s an inflammation and the udder is shedding more cells than usual – white blood cells, dead cells and bacteria, in other words, the components of what we know as pus.

-The average number of ‘somatic cells’ in one mililitre of milk (1/5 of a teaspoon) is 200,000.
-Under EU regulations, milk with a somatic cell count as high as 400 million per litre may still be sold for human consumption.
-Some farmers feed milk which exceeds this threshold to calves.
+The average number of ‘somatic cells’ in one millilitre of milk (a fifth of a teaspoonful) in the UK is a little under 200,000.
+In the UK (and EU), milk with a somatic cell count of up to 400,000 cells per millitre may still be sold for human consumption.
+That’s two million pus cells in every teaspoonful!
+Some farmers feed milk that exceeds this threshold to calves.

-Around 50 per cent of dairy cows suffer from clinical mastitis every year and 14 per cent of cows are culled as a result.
+Around 50 per cent of dairy cows suffer from clinical mastitis every year and 10 to 20 per cent of cows with mastitis are culled as a result.
 Clinical mastitis produces symptoms such as swollen, hard udders causing a lot of pain to the cow and discoloured or clotted milk.

 Antibiotics are routinely used to treat mastitis and may be injected up the teat canal or administered orally.
-To help decrease the occurrence of mastitis in dairy herds, most farmers practice 100 per cent dry cow therapy.
+To help decrease the occurrence of mastitis in dairy herds, most farmers practice dry cow therapy.
 This involves injecting a long-acting antibiotic into all four teats of all cows, whether infected or not, as soon as they enter their dry period (a couple of months before giving birth).
-There are strict limits on antibiotic residues in milk and milk containing more than the permitted trace amounts is rejected – however, small amounts may be found in milk and the widespread antibiotic use in the dairy industry is contributing to the antibiotic resistance issue.
+There are strict limits on antibiotic residues in milk and milk containing more than the permitted trace amounts is rejected – however, small amounts may be found in milk and the widespread antibiotic use in the dairy (and meat) industry is contributing to the global antibiotic resistance crisis.

 For more information, click here.

 Cows on organic farms are still impregnated every year to provide a continuous supply of milk and endure the trauma of having their calves taken away within two days of birth.
-They also carry the dual load of pregnancy and lactation just like cows on conventional farms and male calves can be shot shortly after birth or raised for veal.
+They also carry the dual load of pregnancy and lactation just like cows on conventional farms and male calves suffer the same fate as calves born on non-organic farms.

 For more information go to the page on dairy goat farming.